 Dr Ori Gudes is a researcher and senior lecturer with expertise in Geographic Information Systems (GIS), spatial analysis, and spatial science.
 His research focuses on GIS and Health, spatial analysis, decision support systems, city analytics and usability evaluation.
-Dr Gudes has confirmed his international reputation as a leader in GIS and Health and urban planning research.
+Dr Gudes has confirmed his international reputation as a GIS and Health and urban planning research leader.
 He has established collaborations with U.S., Canadian, and other GIS researchers through scientific committees, editorial board memberships, joint studies, and conferences.
 Dr Gudes has a strong background in GIS, spatial analysis with the intersection of urban planning, and scenario planning tools development.
 He has been teaching GIS, web mapping, and spatial analysis courses and workshops since 2008 at QUT, Griffith University, Curtin University and UNSW.
 His academic portfolio is also available here.

 Cristina Dias is the founder of All That Geo.
 She is a Geographer and Geospatial Scientist who loves teaching all things spatial engagingly and creatively.
 Cristina is particularly interested in open data and free, open-source tools.